pwasilewski/DevoLearning/docs/ASPNET/Exercise_02_PageIntro.md

 @using Nihdi.DevoLearning.Presentation.Components
 ```

 💡 Imports defined here become available to all Razor files in your project — no need to repeat them in every page.
+(You can remove the using from **`Index.razor`**)

 ---